-- 6. Do not use a hand-held phone while driving. - Do not use the phone in areas where its use is prohibited.
-(For example: aircraft) - 8.
-Do not use your device for long periods of time while a part of your body is making direct contact with it.
-The temperature of the product may increase during normal operation and this may result in harming or burning your skin.
+- 6. Do not use a hand-held phone while driving. - 7.
+Do not use the phone in areas where its use is prohibited.
+(For example: aircraft)

 Important Safety Precautions

 Do not expose the battery charger or adapter to direct sunlight or use it in places with high humidity, such as a bathroom.